REVENUE AND TAXATION

 INCOME TAX

 63-3024A.
 Food tax credits and refunds.
-(1) Any resident individual who is required to file and who has filed an Idaho income tax return shall be allowed a credit against taxes due under the Idaho income tax act for the taxpayer, the taxpayer’s spouse, and each dependent, as defined in section 152 of the Internal Revenue Code, claimed on the taxpayer’s Idaho income tax return, and awarded by the court under section 32-706, Idaho Code, if applicable.
+(1) Any resident individual who is required to file and who has filed an Idaho income tax return shall be allowed a credit against taxes due under the Idaho income tax act for the taxpayer, the taxpayer’s spouse, and each dependent, as defined in section 152 of the Internal Revenue Code, claimed on the taxpayer’s Idaho income tax return and awarded by the court under section 32-706, Idaho Code, if applicable.
 For tax year 2022, the credit is one hundred dollars ($100).
-For tax years 2023 and after, the credit is one hundred twenty dollars ($120).
+For tax years 2023 and 2024, the credit is one hundred twenty dollars ($120).
+For tax year 2025 and each year thereafter, the credit is one hundred fifty-five dollars ($155).
 If taxes due are less than the total credit allowed, the taxpayer shall be paid a refund equal to the balance of the unused credit.

-(5) In no event shall more than one (1) taxpayer be allowed a credit or refund for the same personal exemption, or under more than one (1) subsection of this section.
+(4) In no event shall more than one (1) taxpayer be allowed a credit or refund for the same personal exemption or under more than one (1) subsection of this section.

 (10) Any refund shall be paid to such individual only upon his making application therefor, at such time and in such manner as may be prescribed by the state tax commission.
 The state tax commission shall prescribe the method by which the refund is to be made to the taxpayer.
 The refunds authorized by this section shall be paid from the state refund fund in the same manner as the refunds authorized by section 63-3067, Idaho Code.